nathanchiu05/house-plant-assistant/README.md

 By combining these adjustments, the assistant predicts the maximum amount of sunlight the plant receives in that location and compares it to the plant’s ideal range.

 # Plant-Classifier-using-ResNet-18.ipynb
 Fine-tuning a pre-trained CNN (ResNet-18) on a dataset containing 47 common house plant species to identify the user's plant.
+Link to the dataset: https://www.kaggle.com/datasets/kacpergregorowicz/house-plant-species

 # Flask Server
 To prototype this project, I deployed the website on a Raspberry Pi Flask server running on the Raspberry Pi.